 CHANGE (Challenging Antiquated Norms for Gender Equality) is a sponsored student organization in collaboration with the Wellness Center.
 CHANGE's mission is to create inclusive and critical spaces to challenge norms, further prevention, and empower survivors of gender-based violence.

 Looking for other ways to get involved on campus through a student organization?
 Want to start a new organization to promote equity and inclusion at Loyola?
-Check out Student Activities & Greek Affairs.
+Check out the Center for Student Engagement (CSI).

 Academic Diversity - Office of the Provost

 The Provost’s Office of Academic Diversity promotes an inclusive culture within Academic Affairs.
 The Office of Academic Diversity oversees faculty-related diversity, equity and inclusion efforts in line with the university's strategic plan, with a focus on creating and maintaining organizational change aligned with the efforts of Loyola's Anti-Racism Initiative.